timofeysie/ts2-seed/README.md

 [![devDependency Status](https://david-dm.org/mgechev/angular2-seed/dev-status.svg)](https://david-dm.org/mgechev/angular2-seed#info=devDependencies)
 [![Build Status](https://travis-ci.org/mgechev/angular2-seed.svg?branch=master)](https://travis-ci.org/mgechev/angular2-seed)

+#A TypeScript Angular2 Seed Demo Project
+This is A seed project for Angular 2 apps that you can build with gulp.
+It requires node and npm.

 #Development
-This app contains typings for Anfular and TypeScript used in the VS Code editor.
+This app contains typings for Anfular and TypeScript to be used in the VS Code editor.
 It uses the normal git development cycle:
 ```
 $ npm start (to start the watch and run the server)